vigor-nf/vigor/README.md

 However, you must still use Ubuntu 18.04 as a host, since the guest uses the host's kernel and DPDK needs kernel headers to compile.
 This image can be generated with the `./Docker-create.sh` script.

+_Please note that running the setup.sh script can take an hour, since it downloads and compiles many dependencies._

 To **compile and run** Vigor NFs, you need:

 - 16 GB of RAM, 8 GB of which is allocated as 4096x2MB hugepages; see the [DPDK documentation](https://doc.dpdk.org/guides/linux_gsg/sys_reqs.html#linux-gsg-hugepages) to set up hugepages.